On this page

 With many systems working together, small amounts of energy stored in individual home batteries can become large amounts of energy to help support the grid in times of need.
 The capacity and power of a VPP can sometimes match or even exceed a traditional power station.

-SA VPP is a growing network of homes with solar and Tesla Powerwall home battery systems across South Australia.
+SA VPP is a growing network of homes with solar and home battery systems across South Australia.

-Unveiled in 2018, SA VPP was designed in phases to demonstrate the viability of a virtual power plant to reduce the energy costs for the households participating in the project, and support the energy grid in ways that could reduce energy costs for all South Australians.
+Unveiled in 2018, SA VPP is demonstrating how virtual power plants can help reduce energy costs for participating households and support the grid in ways that reduce energy costs for South Australians more broadly.

 SA VPP is demonstrating how virtual power plants and other distributed energy resources can operate in the future.

-SA VPP was the first virtual power plant in Australia to help stabilise frequency levels in the grid, and as of August 2020 it is one of only two virtual power plants in Australia to do this.
+SA VPP was the first virtual power plant in Australia to help stabilise frequency levels in the grid.
 The stability services SA VPP provides have already helped with significant events such as:

 • a power station trip in Queensland in October 2019